netbox-community/cookiecutter-netbox-plugin/docs/prompts.md

 The following appear in various parts of your generated project.

-## Templated Values

-The following appear in various parts of your generated project.

 <dl>
 <dt>plugin_name</dt>
 <dd>The base name of your plugin (without "NetBox" or "Plugin").
 This is used